 - My Bullying Story (06:44)

-Videos like this one can be found on YouTube in the hundreds, where kids and teens share their innermost thoughts with the camera in a confessional manner.
-While it makes me sad that there are so many of these, it's great that these kids are finding solidarity through social media.
+Videos like this one can be found on YouTube in the hundreds.
+Kids and teens share their innermost thoughts with the camera in a confessional manner.
+While it makes me sad that there are so many of these, it’s great that these kids are finding solidarity through social media.
 What would your bullying story be if you made a video like this?

 More Resources to Fight Bullying

-If only showing a few compelling videos in October was enough to stop bullying.
-Of course, comprehensive and ongoing anti-bullying programs are the way to make changes in the culture at school.
-Still, the first step in ending negative and abusive behavior is to teach kids to recognize it and to speak up, and fortunately, there are lots of resources out there to open up the conversation.
+If only showing a few compelling videos in October were enough to stop bullying.
+Comprehensive and ongoing anti-bullying programs are the way to make changes in the culture at school.
+The first step in ending negative and abusive behavior is to teach kids to recognize it and to speak up, and fortunately, there are lots of resources out there to open up the conversation.
 Start by checking out a few of these great organizations.